What definitions apply to the Privacy Policy?

 Inferences Drawn from Other Personal Information – We may make inferences to create a profile about a consumer reflecting the consumer’s preferences, characteristics, predispositions, behavior, attitudes, abilities, and aptitudes.

 Our goal is to respond to requests within 45 days.
-If We need another 45 days, We will advise the person making the request within 45 days after receiving the request.
+If we need another 45 days, we will advise the person making the request within 45 days after receiving the request.

-You have the right to request We inform you of the PI We collected, used, and disclosed about you to third parties over the previous twelve months.
-If you make such a request, We will provide you with information about the categories of your PI collected, the categories of sources from which your PI is collected, the business purpose for collecting or selling the information, and the categories of third parties to which your PI is shared or sold.
-If you request it, We will provide you with information about specific pieces of PI collected about you.
+You have the right to request we inform you of the PI we collected, used, and disclosed about you to third parties over the previous twelve months.
+If you make such a request, we will provide you with information about the categories of your PI collected, the categories of sources from which your PI is collected, the business purpose for collecting or selling the information, and the categories of third parties to which your PI is shared or sold.
+If you request it, we will provide you with information about specific pieces of PI collected about you.
 You may request this information twice in a 12-month period.
 We will inform you if an exception to your right to this information is applicable.

 What information is collected or shared on message boards and chats?